arakilian0/electron-start/README.md

 npm run dist
 ```

-This will run electron-builder using the configurations in `package.json`.
+This will run electron-builder using the configurations in `package.json` and bundle up
+a distributable electron application in `/dist`.

 ## License
 This project is [MIT Licensed](https://github.com/arakilian0/electron-start/blob/main/LICENSE).